 Answering these questions upfront will go a long way in gaining people’s trust.

 The second step is providing value.
-People are only going to pay for something if they feel like it’s worth their money.
+People will only pay for something if they feel it’s worth their money.

-So, ensuring that your content is valuable and relevant to your target audience is essential.
+So, ensuring your content is valuable and relevant to your target audience is essential.

 If you can provide exclusive content that people can’t find anywhere else, that’s even better.

-People are more likely to pay for something they feel is unique and special.
+People are more likely to pay for something unique and special.

 Making It Easy to Sign Up

 The third and final step is making it easy to sign up.
-If people have to jump through hoops to subscribe, chances are they’re not going to bother.
+If people have to jump through hoops to subscribe, they won’t bother.

 And offer multiple payment options so people can choose the one that’s best for them.